zimberzimber/oneshot-modding-guide/obsidian/Layers/Engine Layer.md

-OneShot's core engine is a fork of MKXP, which is an open source rewrite of the RPG Maker XP engine.
+OneShot's core engine is a fork of MKXP, which is an open source rewrite of the RPG Maker XP engine, written in C++.

 MKXP repository: https://github.com/Ancurio/mkxp
 OneShot's fork: https://github.com/elizagamedev/mkxp-oneshot